Andy Murray (ice hockey)

-Andy Murray (born March 3, 1951) is the former head coach for the Western Michigan Broncos men's ice hockey team of the NCAA Division I National Collegiate Hockey Conference (NCHC).
+Andy Murray (born March 3, 1951) is a Canadian former professional ice hockey coach, who last served as the head coach for the Western Michigan Broncos men's ice hockey team of the NCAA Division I National Collegiate Hockey Conference (NCHC).
 He is a former head coach of the Los Angeles Kings and the St. Louis Blues in the National Hockey League.

 Murray has 20 years of NHL experience as an assistant or head coach.
 He has also coached at the junior, high school, and college levels, as well as in the North American minor leagues and European professional leagues.
 He was inducted into the IIHF Hall of Fame in 2012.

 Early life and career

 Andy Murray's family had an auto dealership in Souris, Manitoba that was started by Murray's grandfather.
 Once Murray was old enough, he began to work there.
 In 1976, when Murray was 25 years old, his uncle hired him to be the coach of the Brandon Travellers after a brawl.
 Three years later, he got the head-coaching job at Brandon University in Manitoba while still working at the dealership during the day.
 In 1981, his father died the day after a victory that qualified Brandon for a National tournament.
 After that season, he needed to get away, and took a coaching job in Switzerland.
 In 1988, he went to the United States to be the assistant coach for the Hershey Bears of the American Hockey League.
 That year, the Bears won the AHL championship and the Calder Cup, and he was promoted as an assistant coach of the Philadelphia Flyers under head coach Paul Holmgren.
 He spent two years there before joining as an assistant coach with the Minnesota North Stars under head coach Bob Gainey, where the team made it to the 1991 Stanley Cup Finals.
 In 1992, he went back to Switzerland to coach for Lugano.
 Two months later, he quit because of a fan revolt and is replaced by former head coach John Sletvoll.
 After that, he took a job in Germany before returning to assistant coaching with the Winnipeg Jets under John Paddock, where he stayed until 1995.
 Murray was named the coach of the Canadian National Hockey Team in 1996, a post he held until 1998.
 He served as head coach at Shattuck-St. Mary's School for the 1998–99 season.